Advanced-Vision-and-Learning-Lab/HLTDNN_Feature_Combination/README.md

-# Histogram Layer Time Delay Neural Networks:
+# Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks:
 <p align="center">
   <img src="Figures/PicFull.png" alt="Workflow Diagram">
 </p>

-**Histogram Layer Time Delay Neural Networks For Passive Sonar Classification**
+**Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks**

 Amirmohammad Mohammadi, Irene Masabarakiza, Ethan Barnes, Davelle Carreiro, Alexandra Van Dine and Joshua Peeples

-Note: If this code is used, cite it: Amirmohammad Mohammadi, Irene Masabarakiza, Ethan Barnes, Davelle Carreiro, Alexandra Van Dine and Joshua Peeples.
+Note: If this code is used, please cite it: Amirmohammad Mohammadi, Irene Masabarakiza, Ethan Barnes, Davelle Carreiro, Alexandra Van Dine and Joshua Peeples.
 (2024, April 25) Initial Release (Version v1.0).

 `Accepted to IEEE (LINK)

 In this repository, we provide the paper and code for "Investigation of Time-Frequency Feature Combinations with Histogram Layer Time Delay Neural Networks"

 ## Installation Prerequisites

 The [`requirements.txt`](requirements.txt) file includes the necessary packages, and the packages will be installed using: